GenericMappingTools/gmt/doc/rst/source/batch.rst

 .. _-N:

 **-N**\ *prefix*
-    Determines the name of the final batch file and a sub-directory with job products (but see **-W**).
+    Determines the prefix of the batch file products and the sub-directory with job products (but see **-W**).
-    **Note**: If the subdirectory exist then we exit immediately.
-You are therefore required to remove any old directory by that name first.
-This is done to prevent the accidental loss of valuable data.

 .. _-T: